General anaesthesia: Induction

 General anaesthesia is usually induced in an operating theatre or in an anaesthetic room next to the theatre.
 It may also be induced in an endoscopy suite, intensive care unit, radiology or cardiology department, emergency department, ambulance, or even at the site of a disaster where extrication of the patient may be impractical.

 Anaesthetics can be administered by inhalation, injection (intravenous, intramuscular, or subcutaneous), oral, or rectal routes.
 Once they enter the circulatory system, the agents are transported to their biochemical sites of action in the central and autonomic nervous systems.
+A study in the 2020s across hospitals in the United Kingdom suggested no difference in post-operative survival when using inhaled versus intravenous general anaesthetics.

 Most general anaesthetics are intravenous or inhaled.
 Commonly used intravenous induction agents include propofol, sodium thiopental, etomidate, methohexital, and ketamine.
 Inhalational anaesthesia may be chosen when intravenous access is difficult to obtain (e.g., children), when difficulty maintaining the airway is anticipated, or when the patient prefers it.
 Sevoflurane is the most commonly used agent for inhalational induction, because it is less irritating to the tracheobronchial tree than other agents.

 As an example sequence of induction drugs: